 Artists Lotte Geeven & Yeb Wiersma put an unusual experiment to the test: The creation of ‘Diffusion, Essence de Rabot’.
 For this artwork 100 participants will take part in the making of an ‘essence’ in the Rabot neighborhood (Ghent, Belgium) during one day on October 6th, 2017.
 They will be asked to wear a clean white T-shirt that will capture traces of their emotions in the form of signal molecules.
 The body’s alchemy produces these molecules to communicate emotions with others.
-The result will be presented during Spring 2018.
-(Image: video still, Lotte Geeven & Yeb Wiersma & Fan Liao, 2017)
+(Video still, Lotte Geeven & Yeb Wiersma, 2017)

 How do tangible and invisible matter shape our perceptions and representations of the world around us?
 During this expedition we’ll probe how the production of knowledge through materiality, art and science, and the natural world are entangled in a close embrace.
 With graphic designer Dongyoung Lee who dove into the basement of the Artis Library, where a shadow collection lies hidden in the dark.
 With historian Leonor Jonker on her grandmother’s colonial objects such as snake leggings from Zimbabwe, with astrophysicist Sera Markoff on the palpable life of black holes.
 Finalizing with Michael Moore on bass clarinet treating us to his instant interpretation of ‘Deep Things Out of Darkness’.

 In honor of Robert Filliou’s ‘La Musée Légitime’ visual artist Martin La Roche Contreras curates a series of exhibitions inside a hat.
 For the edition at Centro de Arte Dos de Mayo I infused the interior of the Coppola hat with the essence of the Snuff Box Sea Bean – the seeds of this species are employed in African traditional medicine to induce vivid, lucid dreams – mixed with rectified spirit and a splash of seawater.